mjdave/tui/README.md

 mjscript is an open source scripting and serialization library for c++.

-Designed by a solo game developer to be simple to understand, use and modify, mjscript combines a key/value storage data format in a human readable format similar to JSON, with a powerful scripting language and interpreter similar to lua.
+Designed by a solo game developer to be fast, and simple to understand, use and modify, mjscript combines a key/value storage data format in a human readable format similar to JSON, with a powerful scripting language and interpreter similar to lua.

-mjscript is dynamically typed, fast, flexibile, and small.
+mjscript is dynamically typed, fast, flexible, and small.
 You can add the files to your c++ project, run a script, and access the output easily.
 ```c++
 #include "MJScript.h"